agx/stevia/README.md

 The purpose of Stevia is:

-- allow experimentation without the risk of breaking end user systems
+- to allow experimentation without the risk of breaking end user systems
 - be helpful when debugging input-method related issues
 - be quick and easy to (cross)compile
 - allow to move GObject bits and Widgets over to squeekboard easily if